Amid drought, California desalination project at crossroads

 Desalination takes ocean water and removes salt and other elements to make it drinkable.
 Those elements are discharged back into the sea, while the water can be channeled directly to consumers or used to replenish a groundwater basin.
 The country’s largest seawater desalination plant is already operating in nearby San Diego County, and there are also coastal plants in Florida.

 The idea of desalination has been debated for decades in Huntington Beach, a coastal community southeast of Los Angeles known as “Surf City USA” that relies on its sands and waves for tourism.
-These days, discussion of the project has also focused on the impact of climate change on regional water supplies and on sea level rise in the low-lying coastal area where the plant would be built.
+Discussion of the project has also recently focused on the impact of climate change on regional water supplies and on sea level rise in the low-lying coastal area where the plant would be built.

 More than two decades ago, Poseidon proposed building two desalination plants — the one in San Diego County, and one in Huntington Beach.
 The San Diego County plant was approved and built, and desalinated water now accounts for 10% of San Diego County Water District ‘s water supplies.